jcroona/mockito/report.md

     10. 12      8    130      1      12 ValuePrinter::printMap@77-88@src/main/java/org/mockito/internal/matchers/text/ValuePrinter.java

 2. Are the functions just complex, or also long?
-They are not very long, so it is mostly a high complexity.
+They are not very long, so it is mostly high complexity.
 3. What is the purpose of the functions?